-This is the site’s fourth-annual index of Top 10 Japan Travel Destinations for 2020.
-This year, Kumano’s unspoiled beauty, well-worn pilgrimage routes and transformative spiritual pull transcended even the modern, neon lit skyline of Tokyo.
+TOKYO — This year is GaijinPot’s fourth-annual index of Top 10 Japan Travel Destinations for 2020.
+Voters agreed that Kumano’s unspoiled beauty, well-worn pilgrimage routes and transformative spiritual pull transcended even the modern, neon lit skyline of Tokyo.

 Located in the heart of Wakayama Prefecture, Kumano is perhaps most famous for the UNESCO World Heritage Site-listed Kumano Kodo pilgrimage.
 In this area’s vast natural splendor, Shinto and Buddhist monks worship at mystical forest waterfalls while disciples bathe in the restorative powers of its many natural onsen (hot springs).

 “We are very honored to have been selected as the No. 1 travel destination,” says Hideyuki Inamoto, president of the Wakayama Prefecture Tourism Federation.
 “Kumano in Wakayama Prefecture has long been regarded as a sacred place for worshiping nature where gods live.
 It is said that the pilgrimage trip to Kumano is ‘the beginning of the Japanese trip.’
 We look forward to welcoming you to Kumano.”